SS 433

-SS 433 is one of the most exotic star systems observed.
-It is located in the Milky Way galaxy, and is an eclipsing X-ray binary system, with the primary being a stellar-mass black hole.
-The spectrum of the secondary companion star suggests that it is a late A-type star.
+SS 433 is a microquasar or eclipsing X-ray binary system, consisting of a stellar-mass black hole accreting matter from an A-type companion star.
 SS 433 is the first discovered microquasar.
 It is at the centre of the supernova remnant W50.

 SS 433's designation comes from the initials of two astronomers at Case Western Reserve University: Nicholas Sanduleak and Charles Bruce Stephenson.
 It was the 433rd entry in their 1977 catalog of stars with strong emission lines.
 Its emission lines were studied by Mordehai Milgrom in 1979.